Dashing Leadership Pre-call FAQ

 So why aren't you doing it consistently?

-The problem isn’t knowing what to do.
-It’s the emotional patterns that hold you back.
+The problem isn't knowing what to do.
+It's the emotional patterns that keep you operating below your potential as a leader.
 My job is to help you deeply understand those patterns so that you can make different choices.
-This may even sometimes feel like therapy, though it’s not quite that.
-The point is we're always connecting it back to your leadership and the results you want to create.
+This may even sometimes feel like therapy, though it's not quite that.
+The point is we're always connecting it back to your leadership and the company you're trying to build.

 The same applies if you're working through challenges with your cofounder.
 You probably both intellectually understand what needs to happen: better communication, clearer decision rights, more aligned vision.
 But something keeps you stuck in the same patterns.
 We go deep on what's really happening emotionally between you, then translate that understanding into action on the actual relationship and company challenges in front of you.